Martin Becker: Group commander

 Becker was promoted to Hauptmann der Reserve (captain of the reserves) on 1 August 1944.
 It took over a month for Becker to add to his personal tally.
 On 26 August between 00:50 and 01:15 he claimed another three bombers destroyed in the Rüsselsheim am Main area.
 Becker was appointed Gruppenkommandeur (group commander) of IV.
-Gruppe of NJG 6 on 20 October 1944, thus succeeding Major Herbert Lütje who had been promotd to command NJG 6 on 13 September.
+Gruppe of NJG 6 on 20 October 1944, thus succeeding Major Herbert Lütje who had been promoted to command NJG 6 on 13 September.
 That month he achieved his last victories of the year at 22:45 and 00:23 on 12 September 1944 in the Frankfurt area to achieve his 43rd victory.
 Becker is said to have downed Lancaster PD262, HA-G, No. 218 Squadron RAF on night of 12 September.
 Flight Sergeant K. C. Spiers, Flying Officer G. O. B. Sinclair, Flight Lieutenant H. T. Seller, Sergeant W. H. T. Pettman, Flying Officer W. L. Leibhardt (RAAF), Flight Sergeant H. Clarke and Pilot Officers D. W. Clarke and C. A. Black (RAAF) were all killed.

 NJG 6 covered the Ruhr and frontline from Bomber Command operations.
 In December 1944 the German Ardennes Offensive had achieved success but was bogged down.
 Bomber Command attacked rail targets to disrupt the flow of supplies to the German Army and proceeded to continue its campaign against Germany.
 On 2/3 January 1945 Becker intercepted two Lancaster bombers over Bruchsal at 18:45 and Luxembourg at 19:32 and claimed both shot down.
 Lancaster PB823, BH-T, crashed at Longuyon, France, just south of Luxembourg.
 Squadron leader B. B. Janus of No. 300 Polish Bomber Squadron "Polish", was killed with his six crewmen.
 It is thought PB823 was downed by Becker.
 No other German pilot claimed a victory location of the crash, and only two others claimed a victory on that night.